spacecloud-io/space-docs/content/getting-started/quick-start/explore-graphql.md

 There, we get our list of trainers!

-## Catch pokemons (insert operation)
+## Catch Pokemons (insert operation)

-Catching pokemons requires us to insert pokemons' data in database (And a lot of hard work ofcourse!😅)
+Catching Pokemons requires us to insert Pokemon data into the database (And a lot of hard work ofcourse!😅)

 {{< highlight graphql >}}
 mutation {